View the complete cast of Astral Cabal: Black.

-- Mind Screwdriver: We get to see what's written on Hijiri's "darkest secret motive card" in chapter 2.
+- Dark Secret: We get to see what's written on Hijiri's "darkest secret motive card" in chapter 2.
 It reads, "Hijiri Tsutsui has Antisocial Personality Disorder".

 - No-Sell: The chapter 3 "motive" has no effect on Hijiri.
 As the narration of his post clarifies, it's not that he hates his family, it's just that he doesn't care one way or the other.

 - The Spock: Hijiri says, without emotion, that the victim of chapter 1, Hoshiko, partially caused her own death by being too naive and trusting and going about by herself.
 His calculating nature causes the class to suspect him of the murder, but as he points out, his calculating nature is precisely why he couldn't have done it: after all, the "motive" was to avoid everyone else disappearing.
 That avoidance could be achieved by murdering someone, but as Hijiri says, that's thinking only one step ahead.
 Hijiri always thinks twenty steps ahead, though; the same result could also be achieved by Hijiri simply staying back and letting someone else commit murder first.
 That said, he does not take kindly to being called an "asshole", and when called such in chapter 1's trial he heatedly explains that his classmates cannot understand him, because he does not wish to be another idiotic human and cannot be compared on a spectrum of human emotion.